 - The validity of eVisa approval letter is 90 days from the date of issue.
 If it has expired, entry will be denied.

-- eVisas are only obtainable if you are arriving into Yangon International Airport, Nay Pyi Taw International Aiport and Mandalay International Airport.
-If arriving into another Burma entry point you will need to apply for your visa in advance through a Burmese Embassy.
+- eVisas are only obtainable if you are arriving into Yangon International Airport, Nay Pyi Taw International Aiport and Mandalay International Airport, as well as land border crossings at Tachileik, Myawaddy and Kawthaung.
+If arriving into another Myanmar entry point you will need to apply for your visa in advance through a Myanmar Embassy.

 Tipping isn’t customary or expected in Myanmar, however with many Burmese earning a low wage, you may like to offer a tip to show your gratitude for the service.

-Internet services are not reliable in Myanmar.
-While some large cities have internet access, sites like gmail, Facebook, Skype and Yahoo are often blocked.
+The availability of Internet is increasing in Myanmar, with wifi and access points in most hotels.
+However, Internet speeds are often very slow and unreliable, particularly in rural areas.
 Myanmar is not a country that relies heavily on technology, so expect to have limited access to technology while traveling here.

-Most toilets in Burma are squat toilets and can be quite basic compared to standards you’re used to.
+Most toilets in Myanmar are squat toilets and can be quite basic compared to standards you’re used to.
 Soap and toilet paper isn’t always provided, so you may like to carry some with you.
-Some hotels and high-end restaurants may have western style toilets that cater to travellers.
+Most hotels and high-end restaurants will have western style toilets that cater to travellers.

 Drinking tap water is not considered safe in Myanmar.
 For environmental reasons, avoid buying bottled water and bring a bottle or canteen with you.
 Ask your leader where you can access filters to refill your supply, or carry your own purification tablets with you.

-These days, there are a few ATMs around in Myanmar, however they are often unreliable, out of service, or have limits on how much you can withdraw.
+There are a ATMs in cities and most major towns in Myanmar, however they are often unreliable, out of service, or have limits on how much you can withdraw.
 Your safest option is to bring US Dollars or Euro with you into the country and then exchange it for the local currency on arrival.